 Non-Cited Violations.
 Per the NRC Enforcement Policy, SL IV violations can be dispositioned as NCVs.
 When SL IV violations are dispositioned as NCVs, the report should briefly describe their circumstances and the description of the corrective actions taken or planned to be taken by the applicant/licensee, if known at the time the NCV was documented in the inspection report, and should be in accordance with the Commission’s current Enforcement Policy.
 The report should clearly state what regulatory requirements were not met.

 Minor Violations.
-Minor violations are not in IRs.
+Minor violations are not normally documented in IRs.
 However, to the extent that documentation is necessary, the standard language should be used: “This failure constitutes a violation of minor significance and is not subject to formal enforcement action;” and the report should clearly state why the violation was of minor significance.

 END